srujanav67/EmployeeAttrition/README.md

 # EmployeeAttrition
-Analysis on Attrition rate of employees
+## Analysis on attrition rate of employees